kreslavskiy/btc-uah-exchange-api/README.md

 ```
 >**Note**: not recommended

-Or you can put migrations commands into start command in Docker file like this:
+Or you can put migrations commands into start command in Dockerfile like this:
 ```Dockerfile
 CMD sh -c "npx prisma migrate deploy && npx prisma db seed && npm run start:prod"
 ```